-In 2002 Therapeutic hypothermia, now called Targeted Temperature Management was expected to revolutionize the treatment of patients with cardiac arrest, neonatal hypoxic-ischemic encephalopathy, stroke, and traumatic head injury.
+In 2002 Therapeutic Hypothermia, now called Targeted Temperature Management was expected to revolutionize the treatment of patients with cardiac arrest, neonatal hypoxic-ischemic encephalopathy, stroke, and traumatic head injury.
 Medical equipment manufacturers rushed their versions of cooling devices into production.
 Therapeutic hypothermia was about to become as routine as aspirin… until December of 2013 when the New England Journal of Medicine (NEJM) published a large multinational study of adult patients suffering from cardiac arrest.
 This study showed no benefit in outcomes between those who received hypothermia and those who did not.
 During the following months, the enthusiasm for using hypothermia in adults vanished.
-At the same time study after study demonstrates the benefits of Therapeutic Hypothermia in newborns suffering from hypoxic brain injuries, and nowadays cooling newborns following catastrophic deliveries is a standard of care.
+At the same time study after study demonstrates tremendous benefits of Therapeutic Hypothermia in newborns suffering from hypoxic brain injuries, and nowadays cooling newborns following catastrophic deliveries is a standard of care.
 Newborns suffering from hypoxic brain injuries who receive cooling therapy have a better survival rate, higher IQ and higher cognitive function.
 Is there an explanation for this discrepancy?
-Yes, the explanation is rather simple.
-Studies in animals and humans conducted prior to the early 2000s demonstrated that achievement of target body temperature of 33-35° C within minutes to about an hour following brain injury decreases mortality and improves neurological recovery.
+Yes, the explanation is probably rather simple.
+Studies in animals and humans conducted prior to the early 2000s demonstrated that achievement of target body temperature of 32-34° C within minutes to about an hour following brain injury decreases mortality and improves neurological recovery.
 Achieving fast body cooling was a key factor.
 Using commercially available cooling devices target temperature can be achieved in newborns literally within minutes.
 However, using the same devices achieving the target temperature in adults takes hours.
 There are several factors explaining this discrepancy:

-- Newborns suffer from brain injuries in hospitals Delivery Rooms, with Neonatal Intensive Care Units located only minutes away, whereas adults suffer from brain injuries almost exclusively outside of the hospitals.
-Newborns can be attached to a cooling system within minutes, whereas adults must be first resuscitated, then transported to Emergency Room, then undergo testing and stabilization and only then transferred to the Intensive Care Unit where body cooling is usually initiated.
+- Newborns suffer from brain injuries in hospitals Delivery Rooms, with Neonatal Intensive Care Units and cooling devices located only minutes away, whereas adults suffer from brain injuries almost exclusively outside of the hospitals.
+Newborns can be attached to a cooling system within minutes.
+Adults must be first resuscitated, then transported to Emergency Room, then undergo testing and stabilization and only then transferred to the Intensive Care Unit where body cooling is usually initiated.